react-native-community/cli/docs/dependencies.md

 #### platforms.android.sourceDir

-A relative path to a folder with source files.
-E.g. `custom-android`, or `custom-android/app`.
-By default, CLI searches for `android` and `android/app` as source dirs.
+A relative path to a folder with Android project (Gradle root project), e.g. `./path/to/custom-android`.
+By default, CLI searches for `./android` as source dir.

 #### platforms.android.packageName